APS-USAXS/usaxs-ipython/examples/command_file.md

 ## Text Command File

 A text command file contains a list of scans/actions.
+[Example](actions.txt)

 Each line of the file is either a comment, a blank line, or a scan/action and its parameters.
 Any unrecognized commands will be ignored (reported